Serving your own notices under the Party Wall Act.

 Can a building owner save money by serving their own notices?

-The simple answer is yes.
+The simple answer is yes, but bear in mind party wall surveyors fees for serving a notice is generally nominal.
 However, approximately 80% of the notices that I see that have been served by the building owner, are invalid in different ways.

 Sometimes it is the basics, such as the incorrect names and addresses, no doubt due to bypassing a Land Registry search to find out who legally owns the property and their correct details and then failing to continue the search past the freeholders and searching for the details of the leaseholders too.

-I see section 6 notices having been served with no section through the foundation and just some general planning drawings.
+I see section 6 notices that have been served with no section through the foundation and just some general planning drawings.
 Such drawings must be provided with a section 6 excavation notice.